SaadMu7ammad/subul/README.md

 - Blood donation for urgent cases in hospitals according to your location.

-- Donors can upload used items (e.g. clothes , electrical products) to donate.
+- Donors can upload used items (e.g. clothing , electrical products) to donate.

 - Charities can book used items uploaded by donors.